parkerarob/cursor-eaglepass/docs/PRD.md

 ### 6. Implementation Readiness Status

-> **[UPDATE 2024-06] Policy Engine, group/restriction/autonomy data models, and enforcement logic are now implemented and tested.
-Pass creation is now policy-governed and all policy engine tests are passing.**
+> **[UPDATE 2024-12] Hierarchical Policy Engine implemented with Classroom Policy and Student Policy Overrides.
+Teachers have full autonomy to set classroom rules and student-specific exceptions.**
+> **[UPDATE 2024-12] Teacher Dashboard implemented with classroom policy summary and group management.**
-> **[UPDATE 2024-06] Event logging system is now implemented and integrated into all pass actions and policy checks.
+> **[UPDATE 2024-12] Event logging system is now implemented.
+All pass actions, policy decisions, and errors are logged to Firestore.
 Event log querying is available for admin reporting and audit.**
+> **[UPDATE 2024-12] Duration timers and notification engine are now fully implemented and tested.
+All passes are tracked in real time, notifications escalate at 10min (teacher) and 20min (admin), and all notification events are logged.**

 > This system is now considered fully defined for one-shot MVP build initiation.